Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES

-An experimental band map is recorded through a detector slit characterized by an angle $\eta$ that can be related to the angles $\phi$ and $\theta$ in Eq.~\eqref{eq:kinematic_relations}~\cite{ishida:2018,zhang:2022}, while selecting and counting photoelectrons according to their kinetic energy.
+The experimental band map is recorded through a detector slit characterized by an angle $\eta$ while selecting and counting photoelectrons according to their kinetic energy.
 As $E^{\mathrm{kin}}=h\nu - \Phi + E -\mu$, the photoelectron wavevector may be viewed as a function $\vec{p}(E,\eta)$ of the two variables $E$ and $\eta$.
-Due to finite energy and angular resolutions of the hemispherical analyzers~\cite{iwasawa:2017}, the measured intensity is convolved with resolution functions $R(E)$ and $Q(\eta)$ with full widths at half maximum (FWHM) $\Delta E$ and $\Delta \eta$, which are usually taken to be Gaussians.
+Due to finite energy and angular resolutions of the hemispherical analyzers~\cite{iwasawa:2017}, the measured intensity is convolved with resolution functions $R(E)$ and $Q(\eta)$ with full widths at half maximum (FWHM) $\Delta E$ and $\Delta \eta$, which are usually taken to be Gaussian distributions.
 Taking into account an energy- and possibly weakly angle-dependent background $B(E,\eta)$, we arrive at the photointensity at light polarization $\vecg{\epsilon}$ as the time-integrated transition rate:

 The photointensity at fixed $\eta$ yields an energy-distribution curve (EDC), and the photointensity at fixed $E$ yields an MDC.
 After specifying the rotation angles displayed in Fig.~\ref{fig:ARPES}, the $\eta$-dependent quantities in Eq.~\eqref{eq:photointensity} can be converted into $\mathbf{k}$-dependent quantities.